DanyaAlfageh/CSRNet-keras/README.md

 ## CSRNet-keras-with-attention
 This repo was forked to be used in research to add Attention to CSRNet.
 The code here is modified of to the original file

+## Dataset

+The data set can be found [In this link](https://drive.google.com/file/d/16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI/view)

 The following changes have been applied
 ## Modifications :